Christel Wegner: Die Linke and the German Communist Party

 The controversy led to calls from central figures in Die Linke to end any cooperation with the German Communist Party.
 Both Die Linke and the DKP are under surveillance by the Bundesamt für Verfassungsschutz due to alleged leftwing extremist tendencies.

 Political affiliations

-Wegner is a member of the German Communist Party (DKP), the Union of Persecutees of the Nazi Regime (VVN-BdA), the labor union Ver.di and a paying/passive member of Greenpeace.
+Wegner was a member of the German Communist Party (DKP), the Union of Persecutees of the Nazi Regime (VVN-BdA), the labor union Ver.di and a paying/passive member of Greenpeace.